Editor’s Note: This piece was written in three separate settings, which accounts for the lapses in time and space.

 And then the events of last Friday night unfolded.
 I was in a meeting when I received an email from my brother-in-law that simply read, “Tragic news coming out of Paris right now…”.
-He didn’t go into details, and I couldn’t very well respond in the middle of my meeting, so it was hours before I understood fully what had happened.
+He didn’t go into details, and I couldn’t respond in the middle of my meeting, so it was hours before I understood fully what had happened.

-Readers who don’t know me well (and even some who do) might be interested to know that I secretly call myself Worst-Case Scenario Girl.
+Readers who don’t know me well (and even some who do) might be surprised to learn that I secretly call myself Worst-Case Scenario Girl.
 Why?
 Because if there is even a whiff of danger afoot, my mind immediately goes to the, you guessed it, worst-case scenario.
 It seems my new pastime was imagining all the terrible things that could—and in my mind definitely would—go wrong in Paris.

 Let me back up for a moment and explain how my brain works.
 We’re going camping in Yosemite?
 Ok, I will definitely get mauled by a bear.
 Headed to a crowded place with our kids in tow?
 Getting separated from them for 30 seconds has me channeling Liam Neeson in no time.
 Forgotten where I’ve parked the car?
 It most definitely has been stolen!